-ASU is advancing an unparalleled effort to install at least 25MWdc of solar power across its four campuses by 2014.
-ASU reached 18.2 MWdc of solar-energy capacity in December 2012, providing over 33 million kilowatt hours (kWh) annually.
-This is enough clean, renewable energy to power over 5,000 Arizona homes for one year, and reduces ASU carbon footprint by 6.2 percent.
+In September 2013, ASU reached 22.6-MWdc of solar-energy capacity, which provides more than 39 million kilowatt hours (kWh) annually.
+This is enough clean, renewable energy to power more than 4,000 Arizona homes for one year and reduces the university's carbon footprint by 8.4 percent.

-ASU's solar photovoltaic (PV) installations began in 2004 with a 34 kWdc project on top of the Tyler Street Parking Structure on its Tempe campus.
-This system was replaced with a new 477 kWdc system in November 2011.
+Solar photovoltaic (PV) installations began at ASU in 2004.
+A 34-kWdc installation was built on top of the Tyler Street Parking structure on the Tempe campus.
+A 477-kWdc installation replaced the original system in November 2011.

 There are many reasons ASU is the perfect place for solar energy.
 Below are five top reasons why ASU has undertaken a massive program to power its campuses with renewable energy: